Butter (song): Live performances

 BTS gave the premiere performance of "Butter" live from South Korea for the 2021 Billboard Music Awards on May 23.
 Dressed in "slick" black tuxedos, the band sang the song while moving through various elaborate sets—a backstage dressing-room area, a soundstage, and replicas of the BBMAs red carpet and stage—accompanied by "pinpoint choreography" that featured "finely manicured" dance moves and an "explosive routine" during the song's instrumental break.
 The performance ended with the band "smiling and shining in front of a wall of lights".
 BTS performed the song later that night on The Late Show with Stephen Colbert, this time appearing in "a grand ballroom, fitted out with glorious chandeliers and art deco features, and raining with gold glitter".
 The band was the first musical act in the lineup for Good Morning Americas 2021 Summer Concert Series, appearing on the May 29 episode, where they performed the track as part of a two-song set that also included "Dynamite".
 They performed both songs again on July 1, at Sirius XM Hits 1.
 In 2022, BTS performed the song at the 64th Grammy Awards on April 3.
 Rolling Stone ranked it 14th on its list of the "30 Greatest Grammy Performances of All Time".

 The televised world premiere performance of the remix with Megan Thee Stallion was initially scheduled for the 2021 American Music Awards.
 The rapper later withdrew her appearance at the show, citing personal reasons, and BTS performed the original version of the song instead.
 The following week, she made a surprise appearance during the second night of the band's four-day concert series at SoFi Stadium and performed the remix together with them for the first time.

+Cover versions

+American a cappella group Pentatonix performed a cover of the song in a mash-up released on August 17, 2021, which also included "Dynamite".